 Withdrawal from the College

 Students who choose to separate from the College once a semester has begun must submit a request for Withdrawal from the College.
 Request must be submitted on the Separation from College Form, which is available through the Office of the Registrar.
-Unless a student is physically incapable of doing so in person, the student must meet with his/her advisor, the Director of Financial Aid and the Bursar to confirm that the implications of Withdrawal are understood, especially in regard to the student’s financial responsibilities and the academic impact of withdrawal.
+Unless a student is physically incapable of doing so in person, the student must meet with his/her advisor, the Director of Financial Aid and the Director of Student Accounts to confirm that the implications of Withdrawal are understood, especially in regard to the student’s financial responsibilities and the academic impact of withdrawal.
 Each meeting must be noted through a signature on the Withdrawal Form.
 The date on which the Withdrawal Form is given to the student by the Office of the Registrar will be used as the effective date of withdrawal, even if all signatures have not be obtained at that point.

 Medical Leave of Absence